 She almost fell from the roof.

 Regaining her balance, her fingers tightened along the slim edge of a shingle.
-She turned to find a slender figure draped in black lounging a little more than three feet away from her on the roof.
-Somehow he was firmly planted on the shingles, rather than on the ridge.
+She turned sharply to find a slender figure draped in black lounging little more than three feet away from her on the roof.
+Somehow he had managed to firmly plant himself on the shingles, rather than on the ridge, without her notice.
 His languid form was sprawled out, arms firmly crossed over his chest.
 A pair of black leather boots held his position steady allowing for him to lay back against the rough backdrop while his dark eyes scanned the starless sky.
-The hood he wore was pulled forward over his face, careful to keep his facial features in shadow.
-Still, his chin managed to peak out and for her, it was a drop of snow, glistening as brightly as the house she watched.
+The hood he wore was pulled forward low over his face, careful to keep his facial features in shadow.
+Still, the tip of his chin managed to peak out and for her, it was a drop of snow, glistening as brightly as the house she watched.

 “I thought you were watching the other side of the house.”